Scientific Portfolio & Approach

 Current Overarching Scientific Foci

-- Integrated, multi-level mechanisms linking social stress with depression, burnout, and fatigue
+- Multi-level mechanisms linking stress and disease

 - Modifiable cognitive and psychosocial resilience factors for reducing stress reactivity and improving human health